AlAliMazen/Wordle-Game/README.md

 # Credits
-🚨**Required**

-Wordly Game is very know espacially in the English speaking countries where it is originally created and coded.
+Wordly Game is very know especially in the English speaking countries where it is originally created and coded.
 I have used the following media and snippet to get an idea about what it is and how it works.
 However, I want to assure that the code written here is not in any way copied or similar to any of the available online sites except for the word list which is made public on GitHub under free license to use.

 ## Content
-🚨**Required**

  - Information about what Wordly game is and how to play it is found under [How to paly wordly game board](https://youtu.be/EQpQjLusKZw?si=H0CK00sqdU9mFvNS)

- - Word list were brough from free CodeCamp found under [How to build wordle Game in JavaScript](https://www.freecodecamp.org/news/build-a-wordle-clone-in-javascript/)
+ - Word list were brought from free CodeCamp found under [How to build wordle Game in JavaScript](https://www.freecodecamp.org/news/build-a-wordle-clone-in-javascript/)

  - Live runnable example is shown in this youtube video [Build wordle game](https://www.youtube.com/watch?v=j7OhcuZQ-q8)

- - Playing wordle on the website to get a sense of how logic work behind the sense made clearly under [wordle game](https://wordlegame.org) wher e more languages is also possible to play around with.
+ - Playing wordle on the website to get a sense of how logic work behind the sense made clearly under [wordle game](https://wordlegame.org) where e more languages is also possible to play around with.

 ## Media
-🚨**Required**

 As for the Media content I have used Canva as main destination for creating the Logo and free Sound Library to get the background musis.
  -  Logo is create using Canva [Logo Design](https://www.canva.com/design/DAF8EBhyiTc/iZ9f48KS0KtgqPmznVzW8g/edit) .